rydmike/flex_color_scheme/README.md

 [visual presentation](https://rydmike.com/colorscheme#the-difference) of the differences.

 This is just the basic part, FlexColorScheme can do some other nice theme design tricks.
-If you have seen the Flutter [**FlexFold web demo**](https://rydmike.com/demoflexfold) application, then you have already seen **FlexColorScheme** in action.
-The FlexFold demo app uses this package for its fancy theming and to enable effortless switching between all the themes it uses.
+If you have seen the Flutter [**Flexfold web demo**](https://rydmike.com/demoflexfold) application, then you have already seen **FlexColorScheme** in action.
+The Flexfold demo app uses this package for its fancy theming and to enable effortless switching between all the themes it uses.
 The package included examples in the [tutorial chapter](#tutorial), show you how the Flexfold demo app theming is done with this package.